AlephVault/hardhat-blueprints/README.md

 - `int8` to `int256`: A BigInt input of that size.
 - `uint8` to `uint256`: A BigInt input of that size.
 - `bytes1` to `bytes32`: An hexadecimal input of that (byte-wise) length.
+- `string` and `bytes`: An arbitrary string or arbitrary byte-aligned hex string.
 - Alternatively, an object.
 The format of this object is the same as the entries used in the `prompt` method in the `enquirer` library (but also considering the available types from the `hardhat-enquirer-plus` package).